Día de los Muertos, or Day of the Dead, is a Mexican tradition that has taken hold in the United States.

-On November 1st and 2nd, 2019, Pura Vida will be enhancing the experience by burning copal, a Mexican tradition.
-(More on that later.)
+On the mornings of November 1st and 2nd, 2020, Pura Vida will be enhancing the experience by burning copal, a Mexican tradition.

-You can come in with your photo or memento any time the store is open, from 10 a.m. to 7 p.m.
-It is often closed for siesta between 2 p.m. and 4 p.m., so it’s best to come before or after that mid-afternoon break.
+You can come in with your photo or memento any time the store is open, from 12 p.m. to 6 p.m.
+Monday and Wednesday through Saturday, and 12 p.m. to 5 p.m. on Sundays.
+(Closed Tuesdays.)

 Also, you can purchase special papel picado (chiseled paper) for Day of the Dead at Pura Vida.
 In the picture below, you’ll see the Day of the Dead papel picado behind the everyday papel picado, and you can also see it on the bottom of the altar, pictured above.

 While you’re there, you can ask Teresa Hernández, the owner of Pura Vida, questions about the traditions of Day of the Dead, and she’ll be happy to answer.

 I asked Teresa about the altar in the shop, about how her family in Mexico celebrated Day of the Dead, and how she thinks we can all benefit from participating in the tradition.
 (Note: Interview is from October, 2018.)

 Q: First, would you call this an observance or a celebration?